CALL FOR SUBMISSIONS

 A Call to Worship is a beautiful invitation for all present to ready themselves, together, for what is about to come.
 Spoken aloud in one voice, these words have power!

 First, we recommend you ready yourself.
 Pray!
-Consider one of the themes, Bible stories, characters, or the Encounter theme and see what really stands out to you.
+Consider one of the themes, Bible stories, characters, or the In Tension theme and see what really stands out to you.

 How can you use your words to prepare the room to hear this message or story?
 What words or phrases do you want to highlight?